Hamboards Review: Are They Truly Surfskates?

 While Hamboards call their boards surfskates, I personally don’t categorizes them as surfskates at all, for two reasons:

-First, they have the same truck on front and rear, while typical surfskates have a radically turning front truck combined with a stable rear.
+First, they have the same truck on front and rear.
+Typical surfskates have a radically turning front truck combined with a stable rear.

 Second, their truck only leans from side to side, but does not sway on a horizontal plan parallel to the deck.